 But we treated that network as a fixed object.
 Real settlement systems aren't fixed.
 Channels are added, split, merged.
 Parties join and leave.
 The interesting question isn't "what are the properties of this network?" — it's "how do properties compose when we build networks from parts?"

 Settle isn't one payment network.
-It's the free symmetric monoidal category generated by payment Petri nets — the category of all settlement networks built from the same primitives.
+It's the symmetric monoidal subcategory of OPetri — the category of open Petri nets (Baez & Master, 2020) — generated by two transition shapes, send and settle.
+It is the category of all settlement networks built from those primitives.

 An open Petri net is a net with designated boundary places — exposed interfaces along which subnets compose.
 Each payment channel is an open subnet: